ZertiApp/contracts/docs/Vote.md

 * At vote finish, distributes the pool according to majoritarian vote.

 ![VotingPoolPattern](https://user-images.githubusercontent.com/66641667/175523913-0492bb02-2f5b-4c83-a5d6-2e5a9e12f1a9.png)
-Voting Pool: Stake-ish MATIC pool formed by the tokens sent by Users.
+__Voting Pool:__ Stake-ish MATIC (ethers) pool formed by the tokens sent by Users.
 It is distributed based on majoritarian vote, generating a reward system for people in order to incentivate entity verification.
 ![DistributePoolPattern](https://user-images.githubusercontent.com/66641667/175523873-1a9dae75-0776-4e97-956e-279b123273ec.png)
 When a vote finishes, the pool is distributed based on majoritarian vote.
 This system's sole objective is to incentivate entity verification for the community.